 Paper Weight & Thickness

 Paper thickness is measured in thousandths of inches, referred to as “points.”
-So, 18pt paper is equal to .018 inches thick.
+That makes 18pt paper is equal to .018 inches thick.
 Typically, paper thickness is used when describing different types of cover stock.
 A business card, for example, is printed on 12-14pt stock.

 Paper weight on the other hand is a little more confusing.
 Weight standards refer to the thickness and the sturdiness of the paper (not simply the weight of one sheet).
 For this reason, you’ll often see paper referred to as two different weights.
 Some places also refer to paper in GSM (grams per square meter).